bartificer/programming-by-stealth/docs/pbs31.md

-# PBS 31 of x – JS Static Functions | Checkboxes & Radio Buttons
+# PBS 31 of X – JS Static Functions | Checkboxes & Radio Buttons

 We’re going to continue our twin-track approach in this instalment – first some JavaScript, then some HTML Forms.
 We’ll start with my sample solution to the challenge set in [the previous instalment](https://pbs.bartificer.net/pbs30).
 Then we’ll look at one final new concept related to JavaScript prototypes – static functions.
 We’ll wrap up our revision and deeper dive into JavaScript prototypes with a final, finished version of our algorithm for generating prototypes.